w3irdrobot/presentations/opreturn-removal.md

 - Transactions are sent from node to node until all nodes' mempools contain the transaction
 - This includes miners, who also run a node with their own mempools from which they build blocks
 - A node will receive a new block, validate it, and then remove any transactions from its mempool that are included in the block
-- It's like a waiting room for transactions, just waiting to be seen by the **block-tor**
+- It's like a waiting room for transactions, just waiting to be seen in a block

 <!--
 speaker_note: |